Car Insurance Write Off Categories Explained

 You can get a free vehicle history check from HPI Check in the UK, so it’s certainly worth doing in order to avoid any nasty surprises.

-The HPI Check report will also include information on the vehicle’s MOT history, if it’s been listed as an insurance write-off, car finance history, number of previous owners, accurate mileage, vehicle valuation, and any number plate changes.
+The HPI Check report will also include information regarding the vehicle’s MOT history, whether or not t’s been listed as an insurance write-off, any car finance history, the number of previous owners, accurate mileage, vehicle valuation, and any number plate changes.

 Almost unbelievably, HPI Check finds over 2,000 vehicles that have been listed as insurance write-offs every day!

-Whether you’re looking for motor insurance on your van, moped, or car, it’s important to shop around to find the best deal available for your situation – especially if your vehicle is written off and you want to insure it.
+Whether you’re looking for affordable motor insurance for your car, van or moped, it’s important to shop around to find the best deal available for your situation – especially if your vehicle is written off and you want to insure it.

-It takes around five minutes to get an accurate, cheap car insurance quote online from Confused.com, and you’re guaranteed to beat your renewal price.
+It takes around five minutes to get an accurate, cheap car insurance quote online, and you’re guaranteed to beat your renewal price.